 The Mikumi National Park near Morogoro, Tanzania, was established in 1964.
 It covers an area of 3,230 km2 is the fourth largest in the country.
 The park is crossed by Tanzania’s A-7 highway.

 The Park experiences bi-modal rainfall season with short rains starting from October to early November and long rains from March to May and dry season is from late June to September.

 It is located at an altitude between200m and 800meters with annual average rainfall

 You can access the park by road or air

 Road.
 The park is 283km from Dar es salaam and 118 from Morogoro town.

 Air.
 Scheduled flights from all the main centers in Tanzania but often routing via Dar-es-salaam

 The Mkata plain is great place for birding.
-Mikumi boasts with a respectful 400 species of birds with the most common ones being the black bellied bustards, guinea fowls, marabou storks, bateleur eagles, ox peckers, colorful lilac breasted rollers and yellow throated long claw.
+Mikumi boasts with a respectful 400 species of birds with the most common ones being the black belly bustards.
+There are also guinea fowls, marabou storks, bateleur eagles, ox peckers, colorful lilac breast rollers and yellow throat long claw.